About Scottish Country Dancing

 HOW TO JOIN

 You may join the branch by completing the Membership Form and sending it to our treasurer Liz Allen, at 8 Hadrian Way, Houghton, Carlisle, CA3 0LU.
 The membership year is from July 1st to June 30th each year.
-The fee includes £20 for membership of the society and £4 for membership of our Branch.
+The fee for 2023/24 includes £26 for membership of the society and £5 for membership of our Branch for an individual adult member , please see the form for other membership fees.